 Institute for Human Neuroscience

 The Institute for Human Neuroscience at Boys Town National Research Hospital is revolutionizing child and adolescent brain research.
 Located on Boys Town campus in Omaha, Nebraska, it is one of the most cutting-edge neuroscience research facilities in the nation and the only site in the world with two next-generation MEG (magnetoencephalography) systems.
+The Institute for Human Neuroscience is home to the Center for Pediatric Brain Health, an NIH Center for Biomedical Research Excellence which focuses on advancing and expanding pediatric neuroimaging research.

 What is a MEG?